deeps00007/smart_osm_map/README.md

-# smart_osm_map
+# Smart OSM Map

-A production-ready Flutter package for OpenStreetMap that provides easy-to-use clustered markers, image-based markers, user location display, and nearby filtering with animated radius effects.
+A production-ready Flutter package for OpenStreetMap integration.
+It provides clustered markers, image support, user location display, and nearby filtering with animated radius effects.

-Built on top of `flutter_map`, this package aims to provide a "plug-and-play" experience with strong UX defaults, privacy-safe location handling, and a clean API.
+Built on top of `flutter_map`, this package offers a "plug-and-play" experience with strong UX defaults, privacy-safe location handling, and a clean API.

-## ✨ Features
+## Features

-*   **Clustered Markers**: Automatically clusters markers to reduce clutter and improve performance.
+- **Clustered Markers**: Automatically clusters markers to reduce clutter and improve performance.
-*   **Image Markers**: Supports both network images and local asset images for markers.
+- **Image Markers**: Supports both network images and local asset images for markers.
-*   **User Location**: Optional support to show the user's current location with safe permission handling.
+- **User Location**: Optional support to show the user's current location with safe permission handling.
-*   **Nearby Filtering**: Filter markers within a configurable radius from the user, complete with an animated ripple effect.
+- **Nearby Filtering**: Filter markers within a configurable radius from the user, complete with an animated ripple effect.
-*   **Privacy First**: Does not track, store, or transmit user location data.
+- **Privacy First**: Does not track, store, or transmit user location data.
 Location is only accessed when explicitly enabled by you.
-*   **Customizable**: Control marker size, border colors, cluster colors, and more.
+- **Customizable**: Control marker size, border colors, cluster colors, and more.
-*   **No API Keys**: Uses OpenStreetMap tiles, requiring no API keys for standard usage.
+- **No API Keys**: Uses OpenStreetMap tiles, requiring no API keys for standard usage.

-## 🚀 Installation
+## Installation

 Add `smart_osm_map` to your `pubspec.yaml`: